 Group work programmes engage a specific group young people with a structure programme of work to aid and support young people’s development.

-Bar ‘n’ Bus youth worker deliver a range of bespoke group work programmes for local young people.
-These could be in school, alternative education providers or simply within the local community.
+Bar ‘n’ Bus youth worker deliver a range of bespoke group work programmes for local young people within the local community.
 Young people accessing programmes could be referred/invited if they could particularly benefit, but many times programmes are developed with young people already engaging with our work who need something specific to help them in their lives.

 - Examples of group work programmes include: